torres11991/dap-curriculum/Section06/activities/6-homework.md

 1. Use the correct syntax to sort this list in reverse order ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]

+1. Use the DateTime module to get Current Date and Time, and save it to a variable.
+Then extract just the month name for that variable.

+1. Write a simple function that takes 2 parameters -- a  first name and a day name.
+Set a default value for the day name of Sunday.
+Have the function print out a greeting -- using the parameters -- that says something like "Hi first-name!
+Happy day-name!".
+Remember to use the variables in the greeting to replace first-name and day-name.
+Invoke this function with 2 variables.

 1. Import NumPy and create an array with an Array shape of ...
 (2, 3, 2)

 1. Use NumPy `.linspace()` to create an array with 6 linearly spaced values between 0 and 20